-Spicy food lovers, this one’s for you.
+Spicy food lovers, this is one of those ways to cook eggs that is definitely for you.
 Eggs in Spicy and Saucy Tomato Curry is a South Indian dish from Roxana Begum, PhD, RD, of The Delicious Crescent.
-One serving is 96 calories, so it’s a light dish that delivers high quality protein in an antioxidant-rich sauce!
+One serving is 96 calories, so it’s a light dish that delivers high-quality protein in an antioxidant-rich sauce!
 Tomatoes make a healthy no-guilt snack on their own.

 This Egg Bake takes only 5 minutes to throw together and is a perfect way to prep breakfast a few days ahead!
 It’s a favorite for Josten Fish, RD, owner of Muscle and Manna.

-Greek-Style Scrambled Eggs with Cherry Tomatoes and Feta—Kagianasvia olivetomato.com
+Greek-Style Scrambled Eggs with Cherry Tomatoes and Feta—Kagianas